HammerHead300/motorbike-championship-creator/README.md

 # motorbike championship creator
- Base backend for creating a visual database for custom motorbike championships
+Backend for creating a visual database for custom motorbike championships

 ## Initial setup
 This app requires for an actual database system to create the database so the app can create the different tables on it.